 Many Kea DHCP users use ISC packages, so we want to let everyone know that we will be cleaning up some older repositories on Cloudsmith.Read post

 This is the last of three blog posts introducing the new features in BIND 9.10.
 With BIND 9.10 we continue improving DNSSEC support.
-For the complete list of new features, see the 9.10 Release Note.
+For the complete list of new features, see the BIND 9.10 Release Notes.

 Three new options facilitate key management:

 Multiple DLZ databases can now be configured in the same server.
-Prior to release 9.10, BIND supported only one DLZ database.
-Now you can have a DLZ module for redirect zones, while keeping the DLZ module you already have.
+Prior to release 9.10, BIND supported only one DLZ database; now you can have a DLZ module for redirect zones, while keeping the DLZ module you already have.
 Details of how to configure and use this expanded capability as part of an expansion of NXDOMAIN redirection can be found in NXDOMAIN Redirection Using DLZ in BIND 9.10 and later.

 RPZ now allows response policies to be configured based on the IP address of the client.

 The Windows installer now places files in the Program Files area rather than system services.
 Several features previously unavailable on Windows are now available, including “delv” and the “export library” APIs including libirs.
 The Python tools “dnssec-coverage” and “dnssec-checds” can now be enabled on Windows via “Configure”, but are not included in the installation zip files.
 All versions of Visual Studio up to 2013 are now supported, and support has been added for 64-bit builds.